 Contributions are part of being a family, of being valued and needed, and working together to make a household function well.
-The approach, a simple change in language, considers the family unit and the home – not simply money – in a way that is sure to cultivate a respect and responsibility for these things over the long term.
+The approach, a simple change in language, consider the family unit and the home – not simply money – in a way that is sure to cultivate respect and responsibility for these things over the long term.

 - Have a specific family plan for family contributions and chores for the whole family to follow each day or week

 - Give a good structure for the child by never saying “Do it right now” or remind them to do the chores

 - Give the same base, age appropriate allowance each week with an opportunity for more allowance if the child goes above regular contributions